“Luke the beloved physician and Demas greet you.”

 “Luke the beloved physician”

-This is the Luke that wrote Luke and Acts.
+Luke here is the same person who wrote the gospel of Luke and the book of Acts.
 He was Paul’s associate on two missionary expeditions.
 He joined Paul on the second missionary journey in the city of Troy (Acts 16:10).

-It is interesting that two of the writers of the gospels are with Paul during this prison confinement.
-They both have already written their gospels.
+Interestingly, two of the human writers of the gospels are with Paul during this prison confinement.
+Mark and Luke already wrote their gospels.
 No doubt Paul would have read them by now.

 Faithfulness under duress is true friendship.